ACM Committee on Systemic Change

 The events of 2020 have caused ACM to re-examine whether there are systemic issues within the organization that perpetuate exclusionary practices that disadvantage members of the computing community.
 Through the creation of the Systemic Change Committee, ACM reiterates its commitment to inclusion and seeks to address cases where systemic change is needed to address injustices.

-Convened by the ACM Diversity and Inclusion Council, the scope of this Systemic Change Committee includes, but is not limited to, the following:
+Convened by the ACM Diversity, Equity, and Inclusion Council, the scope of this Systemic Change Committee includes, but is not limited to, the following:

 - Consider ACM volunteer activities where changes can be made to promote racial equity,